greendinosaur/flask-aws-template/README.md

 [FontAwesome](https://fontawesome.com) is also used to provide icons.

 The [Auth0](https://auth0.com/) website is used for authentication.
 I use the Python Authlib package to assist with the authentication.
-Strava APIs are used for integration with [Strava](https://www.strava.com).

 Google Analytics tracking is provided in all of the HTML pages.